-- This type of seat should be used from birth until your child reaches the seat’s upper weight or height limit.
+- A rear-facing infant carrier or a rear-facing convertible seat should be used from birth until your child reaches the seat’s upper weight or height limit.

-- Can be used up to 40 pounds, depending on the manufacturer.
+- Can be used up to 40 pounds or longer depending on the manufacturer.

 - Rear-facing harness straps should be positioned at or below your child’s shoulders.

 - Rear-facing seats should be installed at the angle determined by the car seat manufacturer.